-Below you'll find some of the very best texture packs for Minecraft Java Edition 1.16.5.
-They range from 512x all the way down to 8x and less, and I've also included a section at the bottom of the guide explaining how to install Minecraft texture packs.
+Below we've listed the 15 best texture packs for Minecraft Java Edition 1.17.1.
+They range from extremely high resolution (512x) all the way down to 8x and less, and I've also included a section at the bottom of the guide explaining how to install a Minecraft texture pack.

-If you're looking for Bedrock/Pocket Edition texture packs, check out our list of the best free Minecraft Bedrock texture packs!
+Note: if you don't use Java Edition, check out our list of the best free Minecraft Bedrock texture packs instead!

 Sapixcraft texture packs stand out from the rest in a couple of ways.
 Firstly, there are lots of packs to choose from, each at a different resolution ranging from 16x all the way up to a staggering 512x so you can pick the right pack for your machine.

 Secondly, Sapixcraft, while available at very high resolutions, doesn't go for the hyper-realistic route with its textures.
-Instead, everything is more colourful and cartoon-like, making your worlds very easy on the eyes.
+Instead, everything is more colourful and cartoon-like, making your worlds very easy on the eyes, and the perfect counterpart to a good Minecraft shader pack.

 Download link: Sapixcraft